DaphneRR/Retro-Pink/README.md

 Note that a small bug may occur when trying to create the figures.
 In this case, execute the section line by line.

 ## R .R script
 This script is an adaptation of the script from Anders et al. 2016 as indicated in the body of the article.
+It was used to produce Figure 2 and Supplementary Figure 1.
 In theory, you should only need to provide the appropriate data path to the RP4 dataset to use this script.
 On a recent machine, the whole process takes under 30 minutes to run.

 ## Contact
 Please contact Daphné Rimsky-Robert if you have questions, suggestions or feedback at drr@tuta.io.